OHI-Northeast/ne-prep/prep/resilience/ecological/readme.md

 - This layer is derived from [EPA Enforcement and Compliance History Online (ECHO)](https://echo.epa.gov) data.

-The `int` folder holds intermediate gdp data that may be useful to examine how the layer is created.
-This is saved here for possible use in the dashboard.

 Please see our [citation policy](http://ohi-science.org/citation-policy/) if you use OHI data or methods.

 Thank you!